shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

 of 0.75 on the test set on the prostate label.

 ## Model Architecture and Introduction
-This model is a 2D UNet with encoder decoder structure and skip connections[^1]. <br />
+This model is a 2D U-Net with encoder decoder structure and skip connections[^1]. <br />
 <br />
        ![image text](https://github.com/yanghan8458/COMP3710-Report/blob/main/%E8%81%94%E6%83%B3%E6%88%AA%E5%9B%BE_20241009103621.png "DBSCAN Performance Comparison")
 ### The core components of U-Net：